nmeri17/suphle-docs/src/docs/v1/controllers/index.md

 # Controllers

 ## Introduction
-Controllers are where the behaviour behind each endpoint is decided.
+The Controller is where the behaviour behind each endpoint is decided.

 How do we retrieve input from the outside world?